 This definition of print disability is from Section 32.
 (1) of the Canadian Copyright Act, which lets CELA reproduce published materials in accessible formats.
 Print disability does not include reading difficulties related to intellectual or developmental disability, low literacy levels, or language acquisition.

-CELA's collections contain a full range of subjects and genres, in many accessible formats, including audio, accessible e-text, and electronic braille.
-CELA's digital collections can be read using different devices and technologies, including free apps.
+CELA's collections contain a full range of subjects and genres, in many accessible formats, such as DAISY audio, DAISY text, accessible e-text, and braille.
+You can receive DAISY audio CDs and braille materials by mail at no charge.
+You can download or stream digital collections using different devices and technologies, including free apps.
 CELA has collections for kids and teens too!

 Through CELA you can also access Bookshare, a US-based accessible online library for people with print disabilities.
 The CELA collection is mostly in English and French.
 The Bookshare collection is mostly in English but has some books in other languages as well.
 More information about languages offered.